My 10 crazy days at Amritapuri ashram Kerala India

 You remember what my dad said about the Bhajans on the first day?
 Him never?

-It so changed it was ridiculous!
-He was looking forward to them every day and silently listen to them already when I was on the blog trip!
+He changed so much while at Amritapuri.
+It was ridiculous!
+He was looking forward to the Bhajans every single day and silently listen to them already when I was on the blog trip!
 How funny!

 So he would sit outside at the Kali temple steps under the roof, or fold the leaflets on the top floor to see the rituals going on downstairs.
 That was the only way for men to get into there as they had their own Bhajans in the big hall where anyone could join, women included, but the female voices were way more pleasant at the Kali.
 No doubt 🙂